-It is basically stands for the fifth generation, which is a combination of wireless broadband technologies based on IEEE 802.11ac standard.
+It basically stands for the fifth generation, which is a combination of wireless broadband technologies based on IEEE 802.11ac standard.
 It is primarily built using technologies that include, Millimeter wave bands, Massive MIMO, Low band and Mid band 5G.
-While the millimeter wave systems are designed to offer performance as high as 20 gigabits per second, the Massive MIMO uses 64 to 256 antennas in the median bandwidth range of 3.5 GHz-4.2 GHz.
+While the millimeter wave systems are designed to offer performance as high as 20 gigabits per second.
+The Massive MIMO uses 64 to 256 antennas in the median bandwidth range of 3.5 GHz-4.2 GHz.

-5G technology is mainly perceived to be driven by specifications such as 1 millisecond latency, 100 percent coverage, 90 percent reduction in network energy usage, 99.999 percent availability and up to 10 ten year battery life for low power machine type devices.
-With all such specifications, it is expected that beyond just speed improvements, It will unleash a new IoT ecosystem where networks can serve communication needs for billions of connected devices that are based on user experience, improved services and system performance.
+5G technology is mainly perceived to be driven by specifications such as 1 millisecond latency, 100% coverage, 90% reduction in network energy usage, 99.999% availability.
+Also, it has up to 10 ten year battery life for low power machine type devices.
+With all such specifications, it is expected that beyond just speed improvements, this technology will unleash a new IoT ecosystem.
+An ecosystem, where networks can serve communication needs for billions of connected devices that are based on user experience, improved services and system performance.

-So How 5G is different from current 4G Technology?
+How 5G is Different from Current 4G Technology?

 In contrary to 4G, the next generation 5G network is the newest, but, yet to be released.
 This technology is going to be an enormous improvement over 4G.
 One fundamental difference between 5G and 4G is the use of unique radio frequencies to achieve the huge capacity for super fast data.

 As 5G technology uses shorter wavelengths, so the antennas employed can be much smaller in size than the existing antennas while still also rendering the precise directional control.
-The 5G capacity to utilize even more directional antennas at one base station clearly dictates that 5G will be able to support over 1000 more devices than what’s supported by 4G.
+It’s capacity to utilize even more directional antennas at one base station clearly dictates that this technology will be able to support over 1000 more devices than what’s supported by 4G.